 These compounds can be treated either by ultraviolet (UV) light alone or by UV light combined with oxidizing radicals, referred to as the UV advanced oxidation process (UV AOP).

 Why UV AOP for Environmental Contaminants?

-UV disinfection has been used successfully over the last century to disinfect drinking water and wastewater.
+UV has been used successfully over the last century to treat drinking water and wastewater.
 That same technology is now applied to perform environmental contaminant treatment on a large-scale.

 For certain contaminants, UV AOP is the only economical method of treatment.
 For example, NDMA and 1,4-dioxane cannot be fully treated with membrane technologies (including reverse osmosis), carbon adsorption, or air stripping.

-UV AOP has the advantage of being a destructive technology that breaks down a variety of contaminants into their safe, elemental components.
+UV AOP has the advantage of being a technology that breaks down contaminants into their elemental components.
 Other treatment technologies merely transfer the contaminant from one phase to another (e.g. air stripping: from water to air) – resulting in a potentially hazardous, contaminant-laden residual that requires further treatment or disposal.